Sunday, January 24, 2016

 CB: Robert Huth

 Huth was signed for Chelsea from the youth system of German club 1.
 FC Union Berlin in 2001.
+He spent 4 years with Chelsea.
 He joined Middlesbrough in August 2006 for a fee of £6 million.
 He spent three years at the Riverside.
 In 2009, Huth signed for Stoke City for a then-club record fee of £5 million.
 He joined Leicester on loan in January 2015, helping them to win the Premier League title in 2016.
-Capped 19 times.
+He was capped 19 times between 2004 and 2009.

 CB: Marko Rehmer

 Rehmer played for hometown 1.
-FC Union Berlin; he arrived in the first division at almost 25, joining former East Germany's F.C.
+FC Union Berlin: he arrived in the first division at almost 25, joining former East Germany's F.C.
 Hansa Rostock during the 1997 winter transfer window.
 For the following six years, Rehmer played with another club from his city, Hertha BSC; being an important defensive unit as the side always made the UEFA Cup in the first four seasons.
+Between 1998 and 2003, he was capped 35 times for Germany.

 SW: Matthias Sammer